 I currently volunteer with the Rochman Lab's @UofTTrashTeam and actively participate in outreach and science communication events, including cleanups.

 In an effort to raise awareness about microfiber pollution, I also created the Microfiber Pollution Project blog.
-Check it out by clicking the link below to learn more about microfiber pollution and how you can help stop it!
+Check it out by clicking the link below to learn more about microfiber pollution!